mzazon/awesome-cloud-projects/azure/satellite-telemetry-edge-processing/satellite-telemetry-edge-processing.md

 ## Prerequisites

-1. Azure subscription with appropriate permissions for Orbital, IoT Hub, and Local services
+1. Azure subscription with appropriate permissions for Orbital, IoT Hub, and Azure Local services
 2. Azure CLI v2.60.0 or later installed and configured (or Azure CloudShell)
 3. Basic understanding of satellite communications and edge computing concepts
 4. Satellite registration with NORAD ID and Two-Line Element (TLE) data